tkerby/flipperzero-firmware-wPlugins/README.md

 * Create lines, circles, and rectangles
 * Open `.png` files
 * Save your icons as `.png`, `.xbm`, and even in a C source file format!
+  * Files are saved in the `apps_data/iconedit` folder on the SD card
   * Simpy copy the saved `.png` files from your SD card to your application's `images` folder to be included in your next build
 * Real time preview of your icon in actual size